 A recent investigation by the Wilderness Committee has revealed over 3,000 cutblocks either already logged or about to be logged in southern mountain caribou mapped habitat.
 These logging permits have all been issued by the BC government since 2012.

-The situation has become an emergency, and so the Wilderness Committee along with many other NGO’s have come together to take action.
+The situation has become an emergency, and so the Wilderness Committee along with many other NGOs have come together to take action.
 We are calling on the provincial government to immediately stop any destructive activities within the critical habitat of southern mountain caribou.
-If the BC government fails to do so, then we'll call on Minister of Environment and Climate Change Catherine McKenna to issue an emergency order under the federal Species at Risk Act (SARA) to protect what critical habitat is left.
+The BC government has failed to stop and so we'll call on Minister of Environment and Climate Change Jonathan Wilkinson to issue an emergency order under the federal Species at Risk Act (SARA) to protect what critical habitat is left.
 And it seems our letter to the federal environment minister was received and heard.

-Minister McKenna recently made an announcement which indicated that their government is serious about protecting the southern mountain caribou.
+Former Minister McKenna made an announcement which indicated that the Liberal government is serious about protecting southern mountain caribou.
 McKenna announced that the southern mountain caribou are facing imminent threats to their recovery.
 Once this happens, the cabinet is recommended to issue an emergency order under SARA.
 An emergency order would allow the federal government to effectively protect the critical habitat needed for caribou recovery in BC and Alberta.
 This announcement covers 10 herds, each with less than 100 animals, mostly living in BC.